 Do you love scuba diving but haven't had the chance to dive for a while?
-Take a Refresher Course from PADI and resume having fun.
+Take a Refresher Course and resume having fun.
 You can brush up on basic diving information or step up your skills to new levels.
 Learning to become a dive master or rescue diver is a challenge, but both are useful in several ways.
 Teaching others to dive and rescuing divers in trouble are just two advantages of having these certifications.

 You may feel that you're ready for the Advanced Open Water Course when you need a Refresher Course.
 Those who are learning how to dive take the Open Water Course and can go right to the advanced course when they complete it, so if you're experienced, this may be helpful.
 The advanced course includes underwater navigation and diving in deeper water plus one of 15 adventure dives.